vankhangfet/vankhangfet.github.io/_posts/2023-06-04-PostgreSQL-indexing.md

 **GiST**
 - the shortcut that stands for Generalized Search Tree.
 Phù hợp với các toán tử sau: <<, &<, &>, >>, <<|, &<|, |&>, |>>, @>, <@, ~= or &&

+**Khi nào cần Index?**

+- Index columns that you search on
+- Index columns used for join operations
+- Index column that you often use for sorting